 Deer Creek 54th Annual Fiddlers' Convention Contest

-featuring performances by charm city bluegrass and danny paisley & the southern grass.
+featuring performances by charm city junction and danny paisley & the southern grass.

 Requirements for In-Person Competition